-Based on Mapua and UNC.
-Only Mapua (80%) and UNC (0.6%) have data on the directors who received anti- corruption.
+3 Based on Mapua and IPO parent only.
+Only Mapua and IPO parent have data on the directors who received anti- corruption.

-Based on UNC only (no other school or entity has disclosed data on employee anti-corruption training).
+4Based on UNC only (no other school or entity has disclosed data on employee anti-corruption training).

 Incidents of Corruption